DStorck/solas/docs/quay.md

   * Click Create Robot Account from the `Select a team or user` drop down menu
   * Name your robot according to the convention above
   * Grant the robot `write` access
-  * While you have settings open, click `Owners` from the `Teams` section of the drop down menu as well, and grant `admin` privileges
+  * While you have settings open, click `Owners` from the `Teams` section of the drop down menu and grant `admin` privileges

 ![screenshot](images/quay/permissions.png)